RV Camping Boondocking Etiquette

 Boondocking is a term used by RVers to mean camping in an area without services such as electric, water or sewer.
 Sometimes the term "boondocking" or "dry camping" also refers to camping without services in parking lots, rest areas or other unconventional places.
 In all cases, boondocking is either free or costs very little.

-Many RVers like to boondock for the obvious benefit — boondocking saves money on campground fees.
+Many RVers like to boondock for the obvious benefit — it saves money on campground fees.
 But there are other aspects of boondocking that are equally attractive.
 When boondocking on public land in areas where dispersed camping is allowed, you can choose a quiet spot far from the noise and lights of other campers.
-You can enjoy the quiet of nature, the dark sky sprinkled with stars, the birds in the trees or the unobstructed views of sunsets and sunrises.
+You can enjoy the quiet of nature, the dark sky sprinkled with stars, the birds in the trees or unobstructed views of sunsets and sunrises.

 Etiquette for Boondocking on Public Land

-By far, the most beautiful boondocking sites are on federal and public lands: BLM (Bureau of Land Management) land, National Forests, State Forests, National Monuments and others.
+By far, the most beautiful boondocking sites are on Federal and public lands: BLM (Bureau of Land Management) land, National Forests, State Forests, National Monuments and others.
 Inexperienced boondockers may be hesitant about camping in these areas, not knowing quite what to do.
 If your camping experience is limited to developed campgrounds, you may have questions about what is appropriate.

 Tips on Boondocking Etiquette